Pisces (character): Noah Perricone

 Noah Perricone is a founding Zodiac member, and his base of operations was Miami, Florida.
-The Zodiac Cartel was founded by Cornelius van Lunt (Taurus), handpicking the eleven other members; van Lunt concealed his own identity, while he was the only one who knew the identities of the others.
-Each member was based in a different American city as part of his nationwide criminal network, with the ultimate goal of world economic and political domination.
+The Zodiac cartel was founded by Cornelius van Lunt (Taurus), who handpicked the eleven other members.
+Van Lunt concealed his own identity, while he was the only one who knew the identities of the others.
+Each member is based in a different American city, with the ultimate goal of world economic and political domination.

-The Zodiac was infiltrated by Nick Fury, posing as Scorpio; the Zodiac fought the Avengers and escaped.
-Led by Taurus, the Zodiac later attempted to kill all Manhattan residents born under the sign of Gemini as a show of power, but were thwarted by the Avengers.
-Taurus's faction attempted to kill the Zodiac dissident faction, but all twelve leaders were captured by the Avengers.
-A new android version of the Zodiac later appeared, led by Scorpio in a new android body, massacred the human Zodiac, and took over their criminal operations.
+Zodiac is infiltrated by Nick Fury, posing as Scorpio.
+Led by Taurus, Zodiac later attempts to kill all Manhattan residents born under the sign of Gemini as a show of power, but is thwarted by the Avengers.
+Taurus's faction attempts to kill the Zodiac dissident faction, but all twelve leaders are captured by the Avengers.
+A new android version of Zodiac later appears, led by Scorpio.
+The group massacres the human Zodiac and takes over their criminal operations.

 Life Model Decoy Pisces

-The second Pisces is a Life Model Decoy (LMD) created by Scorpio (Jacob Fury) in his "Theatre Of Genetics" to be part of his Zodiac crime organization.
-Scorpio planned to use the LMD's to serve as members of his own Zodiac organization.
-The Capricorn and Pisces androids, however, died due to imperfections soon after their activation.
+The second Pisces is a Life Model Decoy (LMD) created by Scorpio.
+Scorpio plans to use the LMD's to serve as members of his own Zodiac organization.
+However, the Capricorn and Pisces androids die due to imperfections soon after their activation.

 Third Pisces

-After the "death" of the first Pisces LMD, Scorpio created a second version of the Pisces LMD.
-This version of Pisces, along with the other members of the Zodiac LMD's, joined under Quicksilver during his bout with temporary insanity to battle the Avengers for their imagined wrongdoings.

-Pisces joined Aquarius, Capricorn and Sagittarius at the "Ant-Hill", an abandoned Sentinel factory.
-Pisces ended up facing off against Thor, and was destroyed when Thor crushed it beneath a giant piece of machinery.
+After the "death" of the first Pisces LMD, Scorpio creates a second version of the Pisces LMD.
+This version of Pisces, along with the other members of the Zodiac LMD's, worked with Quicksilver during his bout with temporary insanity to battle the Avengers for their imagined wrongdoings.
+Pisces ends up facing off against Thor, who crushes it beneath a giant piece of machinery.